-II.
+III.
 METHODS

-A total of n=10 participants were introduced to the same level 2 vehicle and completed one individual test drive session.
+A total of n=10 participants were introduced to the same Level 2 vehicle and completed one individual test drive session.
 All participants completed their test session within the same two-week period.
-The driving route was designed as a loop, beginning and ending at the participant's respective campus.
-The route included driving time on the autobahn (including a construction zone), country roads and in urban settings.
+The driving route included driving time on the autobahn (including a construction zone), country roads and in urban settings.
 Each experiment session lasted 1 hour and 30 minutes, approximately an hour of which was driving time.
 The same moderator accompanied all of the participants; participants were not explicitly told to activate the ADAS.
-A pilot test was conducted to refine the experiment structure and equipment, after which it was determined the route did not include enough highway time and was therefore revised.
+A pilot test was conducted to refine the experiment structure and equipment, after which it was determined the route did not include enough autobahn time and was therefore revised.